ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## SCT Feedback

-The goal of SCT Feedback is for clients to share SCTs and certificate chains with CT auditors and monitors while still preserving privacy of the end user.
-The sharing of SCTs contribute to the overall goal of detecting misbehaving logs by providing auditors and monitors with SCTs from many vantage points, making it possible to catch more violations of MMD and also logs presenting inconsistent views.
+The goal of SCT Feedback is for clients to share SCTs and certificate chains with CT auditors and monitors while still preserving the privacy of the end user.
+The sharing of SCTs contribute to the overall goal of detecting misbehaving logs by providing auditors and monitors with SCTs from many vantage points, making it possible to catch a higher number of violations of MMD and also catch logs presenting inconsistent views.

 SCT Feedback is the most privacy-preserving gossip mechanism, as it does not directly expose any links between an end user and the sites